WDI-SEA/link-shortener/readme.md

 **Usage:** User should be able to come to the site, enter a url, click submit (or press enter) and receive a shortened url that they can share.

+**Example:** I go to the link shortener's home page, and there's a form to enter a link to be shortened.
+Once I enter the link and click "Submit", I'm redirected to a page with my shortened link.

 ###User 2 - URL recipient